nodeshift/nodeshift/README.md

 Changes the default location of where to look for your project.
 Defaults to your current working directory(CWD)

 #### configLocation
-This option is passed through to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
+This option is passed through to the [Openshift Rest Client](https://www.npmjs.com/package/openshift-rest-client).
 Defaults to the `~/.kube/config`

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
 These version tags correspond to the RHSCL tags of the [ubi8/nodejs s2i images](https://access.redhat.com/containers/#/registry.access.redhat.com/ubi8/nodejs-10)

 #### dockerImage